Discover (11-15 years old)

 2nd Ahoghill Company Section is a registered Duke of Edinburgh centre, which enables our members to gain

 Bronze Award (14+ years old)

 This requires boys to spend a minimum of three months on volunteering, physical and skills based activities; as well as a further three months in one of the areas.
-This can be achieved by completing relevant topics within the Discover programme, but can also be be completed independently.
+Due to their similar structures, the DofE Broze Award can be achieved in parallel with the President’s Badge.
 Boys are also required to plan, train for and complete a 2 day, 1 night expedition.

 Silver Award (15+ years old)

 Boys must spend six months volunteering, and a minimum of three months on physical and skills based activities; as well as a further three months in either of the latter sections.
-Due to their similar structures, the DofE Silver Award can be achieved in parallel with the the President's Badge or Queen's Badge.
+Due to their similar structures, the DofE Silver Award can be achieved in parallel with the Queen's Badge.
 Boys must also plan, train for and complete a 3 day, 2 night expedition.